chrhaeusler/readmedraft/README.md

     aomovie aomovie \
     '{outputs}'

-comment: following "ao" as input-timing is 'correct' based on the new annotation created by montreal forced aligner random shift +/- 40 ms around 0 of whole movie vs. whole audio-description; manual annotation was shifted manually because there was a lag of 40 ms at the beginning but across the whole stimulis that turned out to be +/- 40 around 40 instead of 0
+comment: following "av" as input-timing is 'correct' based on the new annotation created by montreal forced aligner because random shift +/- 40 ms around 0 of whole movie vs. whole audio-description; previous manual annotation was shifted manually before performing the annotation because there was a lag of 40 ms at the beginning; but it turned out be +/- 40 around 40 over the course of the whole stimulus
-hence: it is the shifted timings in individual segments compared to the whole stimuli that matter and not whole movie vs. whole audio-description
+hence: the shifted timings in individual segments compared to the whole stimuli is far more importante that the jitter of whole movie vs. whole audio-description.

+    # for control contrasts, segment the speech annotation using timings of the audio-visual movie segments
+    datalad run \
+    -i inputs/studyforrest-speechannotation/annotation/fg_rscut_ad_ger_speech_tagged.tsv \
+    -o events/segments \
+    ./inputs/studyforrest-data-annotations/code/researchcut2segments.py \
+    '{inputs}' \
+    avmovie avmovie \
+    '{outputs}'

+comment: following "ao" as input-timing is 'correct' based on the new annotation created by montreal forced aligner

-    # for control contrasts, segment the location annotation using timings of the audio-description
+    # for control contrasts, segment the location annotation using timings of the audio-description segments
     datalad run \
     -i inputs/studyforrest-data-annotations/researchcut/locations.tsv \
     -o events/segments \